yahiaqous/Flask-SQLAlchemy-PostgreSQL/README.md

 Let's say we have multiple applications like **Accounts** & **Items** and we need to establish a relationship between their models!

-> 📝 _Note: This is a short summary about the model's relationships, we'll go deeper into their CRUD operations in another article!_
+> 📝 _Note: This is a short summary of the model's relationships, we'll go deeper into their CRUD operations in another article!_

 1. **[One to Many Relationship](https://docs.sqlalchemy.org/en/14/orm/basic_relationships.html#one-to-many)**